jonghall/invoiceAnalysisWebApp/README.md

    - ***PaaS_Summary*** shows the invoice charges for each PaaS service consumed.
 Note the columns represent CFTS invoice month, not actual usage month.
    - ***PaaS_Plan_Summary*** show an additional level of detail for each PaaS service and plan consumed.
 Note the columns represent CFTS invoice month, not actual usage month/

 ### Setting up IBM Code Engine and building container to start the Web Application
-1. Create project, build job and job.
+1. Create an instance of a Redis Database.
+Minimum defaults are adequate.
+Version 5 of REDIS should be chosen.
+The redis instances is used by the Web Application to manage background tasks.
+2. Create project and build the application.
-    1. Open the Code Engine console
+   2.1.
+Open the Code Engine console
-    2. Select Start creating from Start from source code.
+   2.2.
+Select Start creating from Start from source code.
-    3. Select Application
+   2.3.
+Select Application
-    4. Enter a name for the application such as invoiceanalysis.
+   2.4.
+Enter a name for the application such as invoiceanalysis.
 Use a name for your job that is unique within the project.
-    5. Select a project from the list of available projects of if this is the first one, create a new one.
+   2.5.
+Select a project from the list of available projects of if this is the first one, create a new one.
 Note that you must have a selected project to deploy an app.
-    6. Enter the URL for this GitHub repository and click specify build details.
-Make adjustments if needed to URL and Branch name.
+   2.6.
+Enter the URL for this GitHub repository and click specify build details.
 Click Next.
-    7. Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
+   2.7.
+Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
 Click Next.
-    8. Select a container registry location, such as IBM Registry, Dallas.
+   2.8.
+Select a container registry location, such as IBM Registry, Dallas.
-    9. Select Automatic for Registry access.
+   2.9.
+Select Automatic for Registry access.
-    10. Select an existing namespace or enter a name for a new one, for example, newnamespace.
+   2.10.
+Select an existing namespace or enter a name for a new one, for example, newnamespace.
-    11. Enter a name for your image and optionally a tag.
+   2.11.
+Enter a name for your image and optionally a tag.
-    12. Click Done.
+   2.12.
+Click Done.
-    13. Click Create.
+   2.13.
+Click Create.
+3. Establish a service Binding between the Code Engine application and the created Redis Database.  (per these instructions [Instructions](https://cloud.ibm.com/docs/codeengine?topic=codeengine-service-binding))
-2. Logging for job can be found from application screen, by clicking Actions, Logging
+4. Logging for job can be found from application screen, by clicking Actions, Logging